 The Brixton Society has published local history stories for many years.
 Short articles appear in nearly every issue of our Newsletter which is sent quarterly to all our members.
-We publish more substantial research in book or booklet form and these can be bought through our publications page here.
+We publish more substantial research in books and these can be bought through our publications page here.

 This page was created in early 2021 to fill a gap in our publications: articles too long for our Newsletter but too short to publish as a booklet.
 Clicking on the title of an article below will open it in a new window for you to read for free.
 We welcome offers of contributions of any length.
 In the first instance please contact firstname.lastname@example.org.